ahujab/TicTacToe/tic_tac_toe_python_version-master/Readme.md

 7. In case it is a tie game, check if the board if full and there is no more space for players to play.
 8. Print out the winner or tied game.

-## Future Improvements
-1. Create a computer player(AI).
-2. Let first user decide if he wants to be X or O.
-3. Random the first user that is going to play.

-### Thanks for visiting my repository!!